JimmyJHickey/jimmyjhickey.com/resume.md

 * Develop variant annotation, microbiome, and multiple myeloma fusion detection pipelines for research and clinical purposes.
 * Develop a unit test framework for our pipelines.
-* Suggested and helped start an Onboarding Program from new employees in our unit.
+* Suggested and helped start an Onboarding Program for new employees in our unit.
 * Help maintain and update IT infrastructure.
 * Provided extensive documentation and training on my projects when I left.